rostwald/bgpsh/README.md

 bgpsh <rdomain>
 ```

-Essentially the scripts appends all input to `route -T<rdomain> exec bgpctl`
+Essentially the scripts appends all input to `bgpctl -s /var/run/bgpd.sock.<rdomain>`

 Exit with ^D (EOF)